Eye Infections in Cats: Types, Symptoms, Causes, Diagnosis, and Treatment

 Treatment, Care, and Management

 Eye infections are rarely treated using oral medication.
-In most cases, infection caused by bacteria are treated using antibiotic eye drops or a topical ointment.
+In most cases, an infection caused by bacteria is treated using antibiotic eye drops or a topical ointment.
 Viral infections are treated similarly, despite being self-limiting.
 However, in severe cases, anti-viral medication is given to prevent the infection from spreading and also to prevent the possibility of a bacterial infection occurring simultaneously.

 An eye dropper or ointment is the preferred treatment.
 Eye droppers need to be applied more than thrice a day every few hours, while the ointment need only be applied twice to three times.
 The treatment should be consistent and the affected area must be kept clean at all times possible.
 There is no need to bathe the cat in order to clean its infected eye.
 Using a cotton ball or swab should suffice.
 In severe cases, other medications may be given to the cat, such as an anti-inflammatory or anti-viral treatment.